-At 50% against the full year budget encouragingly the majority of services are on target or under budget, there are a number of significant areas that are over budget, such as Out of Authority Placements, which is being offset in part by lower spend on Fostering, and Fleet Management.
+At 76% against the full year budget encouragingly the majority of services are on target or under budget, which is providing cover for a number of significant areas that are over budget, such as Out of Authority Placements and Long-Term Absences.
+The fact the teachers' pay award has not yet been agreed for 2022/23 means that expenditure hasn't yet been incurred against one of the budgets provided to pay for this.